c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

 Chirp Representation
 ####################

 Chirp maps note events to a tick timeline.
 This mapping is different than midi, which records events only and the ticks between events.
-Ticks are temporally unitless, and can be mapped to time by applying a tempo in BPM.
-In MIDI, note_on and note_off events come with no particular identification of the note they are starting or ending.
+Ticks are temporally unitless, and can be mapped to time by applying a tempo in QPM (**Q**\ uarter Notes **P**\ er **M**\ inute).
+In MIDI, note_on and note_off events come with no unique identification of the note they are starting or ending.
 Chirp reinterprets these events to provide note starts and lengths, which is closer to the way that humans think about music content.

 Chirp notes are not necessarily quantized and polyphony is allowed.